mr-bt/manager.README/README.md

 * Create long-lasting impact at pace

 Please get comfortable with [Guide: Understand team effectiveness](https://docs.google.com/document/d/1lgiz6mwZeyWEaJxN_NMI-tI5Qijv2BHh27DPLeSLE40/edit)

-### Me as a resource

-Be clear about what you need from me for your success — the role, comp, org change, more feedback, more context, etc.

-Be clear when you need the company's resources.
-Be data-driven about why you need it, gather alignment from the pertinent stakeholders, and show that you're cost-conscious.
-I like justifications that include, "this is what [company we respect] does" + "this is the ROI" + "this is what an experiment would cost, and if it works, from there, I can shut it down or scale it up" + "this is the most cost-effective solution for these reasons."

-I love to work through problems together if it's helpful to you.

 ### How do I think about trust